sadasant/topics/README.md

-# topics.herokuapp.com
+# topics

-**topics** is a web application for creating notes by a given topic, it's intended to work for creating summaries of life events, books, classes or any learning subject, accessible from any device using your twitter account, and sharables over social networks.
+**topics** is a web application for creating notes by a given topic.
+It's purpose is to give you a simple, beautiful and fully interactive environment where you can inquire about your favourite things, begin summaries of life events, take annotations from books, classes or any other subject.
+Access it anywhere with your twitter account, and share your ideas over social networks!

+**Read more and test it live [here](http://topics.herokuapp.com/sadasant/topic/89bfef93da3549baface0b8aa34fe63578b8ddd70eee79dcd3910ecd57ce9b0c).**

+## Story and some tech details

+**topics** is an spare-time-2-weeks project made by Daniel Rodríguez [@sadasant](https://mobile.twitter.co/sadasant) for fun and knowledge.
+It is built entirely in *JavaScript*, with Open Source frameworks and libraries such as [NodeJS](http://nodejs.org/), [jQuery](http://jquery.com/), [Backbone](http://documentcloud.github.com/backbone/), [Underscore](documentcloud.github.com/underscore/), [RequireJS](http://requirejs.org/), [Express](http://expressjs.com/), [Jade](https://github.com/visionmedia/jade), [Stylus](http://learnboost.github.com/stylus/) and more!

 ## How to run it